by Calculated Risk on 6/29/2018 08:36:00 AM

 The dashed red lines are the quarterly levels for real PCE.

-The increase in personal income was above expectations, and the increase in PCE was at expectations.
+The increase in personal income was at expectations, and the increase in PCE was below expectations.

-Using the two-month method to estimate Q2 PCE growth, PCE was increasing at a 3.5% annual rate in Q2 2017. (using the mid-month method, PCE was increasing 3.7%).
-This suggests decent PCE growth in Q2.
+Using the two-month method to estimate Q2 PCE growth, PCE was increasing at a 3.0% annual rate in Q2 2018. (using the mid-month method, PCE was increasing 3.4%).
+This suggests decent PCE growth in Q2, but below expectations.
+(Estimates for Q2 GDP will be revised down).